Cognigy/Documentation/docs/ai-copilot/getting-started.md

 # Getting started with AI Copilot

 In this getting started guide, you will learn how to configure your AI Copilot Workspace.
+AI Copilot comes with a pre-built, default setup and grid configuration, which you can edit directly from the Flow.
+This allows for more flexibility between different grid setups.
+Alternatively you can also manually configure your flow from within the API.

 {! _includes/ai-copilot/before-you-begin.md !}